 Notetaker services are set up in order to assist students in receiving notes only when the student requesting notetaker services attends class.
-A student who is enrolled in the same course as the LSS client can be hired as a notetaker.
+A student who is enrolled in the same course as the OAA client can be hired as a notetaker.
 Visit the Notetaker Services page for more information about how to obtain notetaker services or to learn how to become a notetaker.

-Depending on the specific needs, LSS can help develop a plan that can lower the student's course load in order to make it more manageable.
+Depending on the specific needs, OAA can help develop a plan that can lower the student's course load in order to make it more manageable.
 The student's academic advisor can also help with this.

-With the correct documentation, LSS can help find on-campus services and/or housing that will fit the student's needs.
+With the correct documentation, OAA can help find on-campus services and/or housing that will fit the student's needs.
 The housing department will also help with this process.

-Special housing accommodations are determined by the Learning Support Services Office (LSS) based on diagnosed disability & accommodation recommendations from the healthcare provider.
+Special housing accommodations are determined by the Learning Support Services Office (OAA) based on diagnosed disability & accommodation recommendations from the healthcare provider.
 The Housing Office will be notified by LSS if a special accommodation is needed.

 To be considered for special housing accommodations you must send medical documentation to: